Running and Walking Analysis

 When you call the practice, let the reception staff know you are interested in a running/walking assessment.
 If you are new to Macquarie Street Physiotherapy we allow 60 mins for the consultation so your physio can take your history and ask relevant medical questions.
 If you are a current patient, we have your history, and so should only need 45 mins for your assessment.
 When you come in for your assessment, bring the footwear you run/walk in, and exercise clothing which is reasonably firm fitting.

 If your pain relates to a different sport or your exercise at the gym, we can help sort out elements that might be letting you down.
 We can spend an appointment in our gym and have a look at technique, stability, flexibility and strength.
-Just ask your physio or reception at Macquarie Street Physiotherapy.
+Just ask your physio or reception at Macquarie Street Physiotherapy located in the Sydney City CBD.
 We look forward to helping you “stay on track”!